 Tan Thanh Beach is south of An Bang, before you reach Hidden Beach.
 It’s not as popular as the other beaches in the surrounding area, but equally stunning and idyllic.
 It’s a great place for visitors to stop by for an afternoon laze in the sun (minus swarms of tourists), or to enjoy some local cuisine by the seafront.

 Traditionally, many of the establishments were run by locals serving up Vietnamese food, unlike the restaurants along Cua Dai and An Bang which predominantly cater to tourists.
-These days the tasteful cafe, Sounds of Silence, and Salt Pub (temporarily closed for renovation) have been added to the mix and it looks like it won’t be long before the entire strip becomes populated with tourist-friendly venues.
-Recently, new villas and even resorts have been opening in recent years and new restaurants are planned.
+These days the tasteful cafe, Sounds of Silence, and bar/restaurants Eight Days a Week and Barefoot Beach Club have been added to the mix and it looks like it won’t be long before the entire strip becomes populated with tourist-friendly venues.
+New villas and resorts have been opening in recent years and new restaurants are planned.
 Tan Thanh is sometimes referred to as ‘An Bang 2’ on Google Maps or colloquially as An Bang South.

 The Cham Islands lie off the coast of Hoi An and are in plain sight of all of the beaches mentioned above.
 Usually visited as part of a day tour, the Cham Islands dish up Hoi An’s best snorkeling spots, and have their own beautiful coastlines.